Tubbz-alt/DRAM-Simulator/README.md

 DRAM Simulator
 ===

-This is a simulator of a Dynamic random-access memory (DRAM) for the [simplescalar simulator](http://www.simplescalar.com/).
+This is a simulator of a dynamic random-access memory (DRAM) for the [simplescalar simulator](http://www.simplescalar.com/).

 ## Specs
-The simulator can have a YAML file (a file with `.yml` extension) as specs definition.
+The simulator has a file with specs definition.
 The file must follow the next structure:

 ```
 dram: